-- Kernel Mode Cryptographic Primitives Library is supported on Windows 10 OEs . - Kernel Mode Cryptographic Primitives Library operates in FIPS mode of operation only when used with the FIPS approved version of the Windows OS Loader (winload) validated to FIPS 140-2 under Cert. #2601 and #2701 or Windows Resume (winresume) validated to FIPS 140-2 under Cert. #2602 and #2702 for Windows 10 OEs operating in FIPS mode. - Windows 10 OEs are operating systems supporting a "single user" mode where there is only one interactive user during a logon session. - Kernel Mode Cryptographic Primitives Library is only in its Approved mode of operation when Windows is booted normally, meaning Debug mode is disabled and Driver Signing enforcement is enabled. - Kernel Mode Cryptographic Primitives Library operates in its FIPS mode of operation only when one of the following DWORD registry values is set to 1: - HKLM\SYSTEM\CurrentControlSet\Control\Lsa\FIPSAlgorithmPolicy\Enabled - HKLM\SYSTEM\CurrentControlSet\Policies\Microsoft\Cryptography\Configuration\SelfT estAlgorithms - The registry security policy settings can be observed with the regedit tool to determine whether the module is in FIPS mode. - When properly initialized as per the guidance in this section, the Kernel Mode Cryptographic Primitives Library will make the determination that it is validated while under the control of the
+- Kernel Mode Cryptographic Primitives Library is supported on Windows 10 OEs. - Kernel Mode Cryptographic Primitives Library operates in FIPS mode of operation only when used with the FIPS approved version of the Windows OS Loader (winload) validated to FIPS 140-2 under Cert. # 2932 or Windows Resume (winresume) validated to FIPS 140-2 under Cert. # 2933 for Windows 10 OEs operating in FIPS mode. - Windows 10 OEs are operating systems supporting a "single user" mode where there is only one interactive user during a logon session. - Kernel Mode Cryptographic Primitives Library is only in its Approved mode of operation when Windows is booted normally, meaning Debug mode is disabled and Driver Signing enforcement is enabled. - Kernel Mode Cryptographic Primitives Library operates in its FIPS mode of operation by setting any one of the following DWORD registry values to 1: - \HKLM\System\CurrentControlSet\Control\Lsa\FipsAlgorithmPolicy\Enabled - \HKLM\System\CurrentControlSet\Control\Lsa\FipsAlgorithmPolicy - \HKLM\System\CurrentControlSet\Control\Lsa\FipsAlgorithmPolicy\MDMEnabled - \HKLM\SYSTEM\CurrentControlSet\Policies\Microsoft\Cryptography\Configuration\Self TestAlgorithms

+Changes to the FIPS mode registry setting do not take effect until the Windows OS has been rebooted.
+The registry security policy settings can be observed with the regedit tool to determine whether the module is in FIPS mode.

+• Instead of editing the registry directly, the FIPS Local/Group Security Policy Flag may be enabled.
+The Windows operating system provides a group (or local) security policy setting, "System

-DriverEntry code block invoked by the Windows OS Loader (winload) or Windows Resume (winresume) (as per FIPS 140-2 IG 9.10).
+- cryptography: Use FIPS compliant algorithms for encryption, hashing, and signing", which when enabled, will in turn enable one of the FIPS mode registry settings listed above.
+Changes to the FIPS mode security policy setting do not take effect until the Windows OS has been rebooted. - When properly initialized as per the guidance in this section, the Kernel Mode Cryptographic Primitives Library will make the determination that it is validated while under the control of the DriverEntry code block invoked by the Windows OS Loader (winload) or Windows Resume (winresume) (as per FIPS 140-2 IG 9.10).
 When the determination has been made that the module is validated, the module will operate in its FIPS mode of operation.
-If the module has not been properly initialized as per the guidance in this section, then the module will make the determination that it is not validated.

-- All users assume either the User or Cryptographic Officer roles. - Kernel Mode Cryptographic Primitives Library provides no authentication of users.
+If the module has not been properly initialized as per the guidance in this section, then the module will make the determination that it is not validated. - All users assume either the User or Cryptographic Officer roles. - Kernel Mode Cryptographic Primitives Library provides no authentication of users.
 Roles are assumed implicitly.
-The authentication provided by the Windows 10 OEs operating system is not in the scope of the validation. - All cryptographic services implemented within Kernel Mode Cryptographic Primitives Library are available to the User and Cryptographic Officer roles.

-• In order to invoke the approved mode of operation, the user must call FIPS approved functions.
+The authentication provided by the Windows 10 OEs operating system is not in the scope of the validation. - All cryptographic services implemented within Kernel Mode Cryptographic Primitives Library are available to the User and Cryptographic Officer roles. - In order to invoke the approved mode of operation, the user must call FIPS approved functions.
 The following diagram illustrates the master components of the module: